 The retrofitted, historic URMs below help emphasize the importance of structurally retrofitting and strengthening older buildings according to the applicable seismic regulations of the City of San Diego.
-By doing this we protect the safety of our citizens and assure enjoyment and preservation of our historic buildings for years to come.
+By doing this, we protect the safety of our citizens and assure the enjoyment and preservation of our historic buildings for years to come.

 This historic building is located at 432 F St., in the heart of the Gaslamp Quarter, at the corner of 5th Ave. and F St. This building is listed as a historic building #31 on the Gaslamp Quarter Historic Buildings registry.
 In 2006, this unreinforced masonry (URM) building underwent structural renovation and was retrofitted to comply with the mandatory provisions of the regulations of the City of San Diego URM Ordinance.

 George J. Keating and his wife Fannie Keating lived in Kansas, where they owned Smith And Keating, one of the world's largest farm equipment companies at the time.

 In 1886, Mr. and Mrs. Keating moved to San Diego, and two years later, Mr. Keating died.
 In 1890, Mrs. Keating began construction of the Keating Building as a tribute to her late husband, at the cost of $135,000.
 She hired the Reid Brothers as the building's architects, who also designed the Hotel Del Coronado.